Bradley-svg/GB-Heat-Pump-App-V1/docs/platform-setup-guide.md

 wrangler secret put ASSET_SIGNING_SECRET             # optional unless issuing signed URLs
 ```

+To push them all in one go, export the values in your shell and run `node scripts/bind-cloudflare-secrets.mjs --env <name>`; the helper pipes each value into `wrangler secret put` and validates numeric fields before handing them to Wrangler.

 After provisioning, run a `wrangler deploy --dry-run` to confirm every binding exists without publishing a new version:

 ```bash